afarhan/bitx40/README.md

 Revision record

+v1.24
+- Optimized CW keyer timing characteristics for smoother keying (tks Hidehiko, JA9MAT)
+- Added DIAL LOCK function
+  Press the Function Button and then the SPOT button simultanuously to lock the dial.
+Press the FB again to unlock.

 v1.23.1
 - corrected bug that the 'auto-space' setting interfered with the 'maximum frequency' setting due to incorrect EEPROM location
 - corrected bug that the display became cluttered up in the SETTINGS menu (CW parameters), when CW key was down